 - Can help to resolve the symptoms of SPD/PGP

 - Relieves common discomforts of pregnancy such as indigestion, heartburn, nausea, low back ache, sciatica, pressure and burning sensation in groin area, constipation, headaches, leg discomfort including varicose veins, frequent urination, incontinence and urinary tract infections

 - Encourages the baby and uterus into optimal positioning to facilitate pregnancy, labour and birth (regular treatments can shorten the length of labour and birth, even for first time mums)

 - Tones, strengthens and balances the uterus preparing for labour and birth

 - Supports mum and baby relationship by stimulating an increased release of oxytocin, fosters bonding and prepares the uterus and placenta for labour and birth

 - Reduces tension and anxiety

 - Addresses emotional issues on a cellular level and sets healing in motion.
 In Primal Health, Michael Odent says that the baby’s immune system is developed in the womb and the hormonal reactions of the mother during pregnancy play a role in the health of the baby for the rest of his or her life.

 Post natal healing

-Having Mizan Therapy post-birth is extremely beneficial in assisting the internal organs gently back to their optimum position and function.
+Having Mizan post-birth is extremely beneficial in assisting the pelvic organs gently back to their optimum position and function.
 Depending on the birth, Mizan can usually be safely done following the 6-week check, although if you see me before the birth, I can teach you a lovely routine to do yourself that you can start almost immediately following the birth.